SS Kaliyuga

 The SS Kaliyuga was a steamship that sank with the loss of 16 lives on Lake Huron on the night of October 19/20, 1905.
 The wreck of the Kaliyuga has never been found, and the cause of her sinking remains a mystery.

 History

 Built in St. Clair, Michigan in 1887, the SS Kaliyuga was a wooden steamship, built primarily to haul iron ore.
-It had a length of 269 ft, a width of 40 ft, and measured 1941 gross register tons.
-It was named for the Kali Yuga in Hinduism, one translation of the term being "age of darkness".
+She had a length of 269 ft, a width of 40 ft, and measured 1941 gross register tons.
+The ship was named for the Kali Yuga in Hinduism, one translation of the term being "age of darkness".